Understanding Persuasive Interactions between Generative Social Agents and Humans: The Knowledge-based Persuasion Model (KPM): Introduction

-Following this approach, the current work introduces the \emph{Knowledge-based Persuasion Model} (KPM) as a theoretical framework for understanding persuasive interactions with GSAs.
+Building on this perspective, the current work introduces the \emph{Knowledge-based Persuasion Model} (KPM) as a theoretical framework for understanding persuasive interactions between GSAs and humans.
 The aim of the KPM is to investigate the relationships between the three dimensions \emph{agent knowledge, agent persuasive behavior,} and \emph{human response}.
 More specifically, the model aims to understand how an agent's available knowledge impacts its persuasive behavior, and how this behavior is processed by human users.
 By identifying patterns of \emph{agent knowledge} that lead to desirable outcomes\emph{,} we may strategically modify an agent's access to information to foster persuasion that aligns with user goals and values.
-As such, the KPM can be used to inform the responsible development and integration of persuasive GSAs in applied contexts such as healthcare and education \cite{vonschallenKnowledgebasedDesignRequirementsManuscriptSubmittedForPublication,vonschallenKnowledgebasedDesignRequirements2026}.
-To this end, the KPM synthesizes and extends existing theories and research from psychology, human-agent interactions, and information systems, providing a comprehensive framework for our understanding of persuasive GSAs.
+As such, the KPM can be used to inform the development and integration of persuasive GSAs that promote healthy lifestyles \cite{vonschallenKBDeldercare2026}, motivate students to learn \cite{vonschallenKBDhigheredu2026}, increase prosocial behavior \cite{jobubabinChatbotHumanautHow2026}, or foster interaction between humans \cite{chenSocialRobotsConversational2025}.
+On the other hand, the KPM might also inform strategies to mitigate the risk of manipulative GSAs, e.g. by limiting their access to available knowledge \cite{vonschallenKnowledgePowerImpact2026} or by informing them about their own limitations \cite{vonschallenNeverSayNever2026}.
+To this end, the KPM synthesizes and extends existing theories and research from psychology, human-agent interactions, and information systems, providing a comprehensive framework aimed at increasing our understanding of interactions with persuasive GSAs.